 - 1.)
 Is it enabled in the software?
-The control is shown and described in Section 37.3. - 2.)
+The control is shown and described in Section 39.3. - 2.)
 The FlexControl Drivers did not load properly The FlexControl drivers are installed when SmartSDR for Windows is installed.
 Under certain rare circumstances, Windows permissions issues may prevent the driver from installing properly.
 Uninstalling and reinstalling SmartSDR may solve the problem.
 If the problem persists, please open a HelpDesk support ticket so that a technical support engineer can attempt a manual load of the drivers. - 3.)
-Serial port conflict The FlexControl emulates a serial port via a USB connection which is dynamically assigned a com port number by Windows.
-Occasionally Windows fails to recognize existing com ports if they are virtual, such as the ones created by SmartSDR CAT.
-When this happens, Windows can accidently assign the FlexControl to a com port that is already in use, resulting in both the FlexControl and the applications connected to the virtual com port to stop working.
-Manually assigning the FlexControl a com port in a range well beyond what the virtual com port assignment for the FlexControl, please refer to the FlexRadio HelpDesk Help Center article How to Change the Com Port Assignment for a FlexControl.
+Serial port conflict The FlexControl emulates a serial port via a USB connection which is dynamically assigned a comport number by Windows.
+Occasionally Windows fails to recognize existing comports if they are virtual, such as the ones created by SmartSDR CAT.
+When this happens, Windows can accidently assign the FlexControl to a comport that is already in use, resulting in both the FlexControl and the applications connected to the virtual comport to stop working.
+Manually assigning the FlexControl a comport in a range well beyond what the virtual comports are using usually solves the problem.
+For more information on how to change the comport assignment for the FlexControl, please refer to the FlexRadio HelpDesk Help Center article How to Change the Comport Assignment for a FlexControl.

-17 HOW TO USE PROFILES
+18 HOW TO USE PROFILES